person-c/cying.org/content/cn-work/2022-06-25-adr-fundataion.md

 - Scalars(decimal, scientific, hexadecimal, `inf`, `-inf`, `Nan`).
 - Making longer vectors with `c()`.
-- Missing values(NA, not applicable). missing value tend to be infections except that some identity holds for all possible inputs.
+- Missing values(NA, not applicable). missing values tend to be infections except that some identity holds for all possible inputs.

    ```
    x <- c(NA, 5, NA, 10)